STEVEN WATSON

 Limited capacity

-In June 1882, the Young Men's Christian Association (YMCA) bought the lots at 222 and 224 Bowery, in downtown Manhattan.
-In the fall of 1885, they opened The Young Men’s Institute.
-The idea was to promote the intellectual, physical, and social health for young working men and provided members with places to sleep, read, learn, meet, and exercise.
+In June 1882, the Young Men’s Christian Association (YMCA) bought the lots at 222 and 224 Bowery and in the fall of 1885, they opened The Young Men’s Institute.
+The idea was to promote the intellectual, physical, and social health for young working men and to provide members with places to sleep, read, learn, meet, and exercise.
 It remained open for almost 50 years, closing in 1932.

 Since then, 222 Bowery has the been home to many artists—one of the first to arrive was Mark Rothko, in 1958.
-Later on came Wynn and Sally Chamberlain, Michael Goldberg and Lynn Umlauf, Jackson Pollock’s brother Charles Pollock, Warren Brandt, William Walton, and others.
-Lynda Benglis arrived in 1977 and still maintains her loft on the 2nd floor.
+Later on came Wynn and Sally Chamberlain, Michael Goldberg and Lynn Umlauf, Lynda Benglis, Jackson Pollock’s brother Charles Pollock, Warren Brandt, William Walton, and others.

-In June 1882, the Young Men's Christian Association (YMCA) bought the lots at 222 and 224 Bowery, in downtown Manhattan.
-In the fall of 1885, they opened The Young Men’s Institute.
-The idea was to promote the intellectual, physical, and social health for young working men and provided members with places to sleep, read, learn, meet, and exercise.
+In June 1882, the Young Men’s Christian Association (YMCA) bought the lots at 222 and 224 Bowery and in the fall of 1885, they opened The Young Men’s Institute.
+The idea was to promote the intellectual, physical, and social health for young working men and to provide members with places to sleep, read, learn, meet, and exercise.
 It remained open for almost 50 years, closing in 1932.

 Since then, 222 Bowery has the been home to many artists—one of the first to arrive was Mark Rothko, in 1958.
-Later on came Wynn and Sally Chamberlain, Michael Goldberg and Lynn Umlauf, Jackson Pollock’s brother Charles Pollock, Warren Brandt, William Walton, and others.
-Lynda Benglis arrived in 1977 and still maintains her loft on the 2nd floor.
+Later on came Wynn and Sally Chamberlain, Michael Goldberg and Lynn Umlauf, Lynda Benglis, Jackson Pollock’s brother Charles Pollock, Warren Brandt, William Walton, and others.

 In 1972, the writer William S. Burroughs moved into what once was the gym’s locker room, on the mezzanine floor, and called it his “Bunker.”
-John Giorno, who lived on the 3rd floor, became his close friend and took over the Bunker when Burroughs passed away in 1997.
+John Giorno, who lived on the 3rd floor, was a close friend and took over the Bunker when Burroughs passed away in 1997.
 Today, as many of you know, this loft serves as the GPS headquarters.

 Then comes a live taping of a future Artifacts video—Steven interviews Ira Silverberg.
 Ira was a close friend of Burroughs’, was Giorno’s literary agent, and even spent several months living in the Bunker himself.

-This event brings back the voices of people who once lived in this building.
-It also marks the launch of a newly-released video interview with John Giorno, conducted by Steven Watson in 2001 for his interview series Artifacts.
-Excerpts from this interview, a second interview with John from 2008, and Artifacts' interview with the artist-filmmaker Wynn Chamberlain are publicly screened for the first time.
+This event marks the new release of a video interview with John Giorno, conducted in 2001 by Steven Watson for his interview series Artifacts.
+Excerpts from that interview, from another Artifacts interview with the artist-filmmaker Wynn Chamberlain, and excerpts from a 2008 interview with Giorno, are publicly screened for the first time.

 Then comes a live taping of a future Artifacts video—Steven interviews Ira Silverberg.
 Ira was a close friend of Burroughs’, was Giorno’s literary agent, and even spent several months living in the Bunker himself.